AMBASSADORS

 Community health workers may work for a variety of programs and organizations, including healthcare systems, community health centers, non-profit organizations, and government agencies.
 Examples of programs that may employ CHWs include diabetes management programs, HIV prevention programs, and maternal and child health programs.

-What are some challenges faced by community health workers?
+What are common challenges that community health workers face?

-Community health workers may face challenges related to the social determinants of health, including poverty, housing instability, and limited access to healthcare.
+Community health workers at VACHWA often grapple with inadequate training, lack of access to essential resources, and overwhelming caseloads.
+These challenges can hinder their ability to provide quality care and support to the communities they serve.
+Despite these obstacles, VACHWA remains dedicated to addressing these issues and empowering community health workers to drive positive change in the healthcare sector. related to the social determinants of health, including poverty, housing instability, and limited access to healthcare.
 They may also face challenges related to stigma, discrimination, and lack of resources.
 In addition, the work can be emotionally challenging, as CHWs often work with individuals who are dealing with complex health issues.

-What is the impact of community health workers on health outcomes?
+What impact do community health workers have on health?

 VACHWA